qthom/planTIF/README.md

 If any scripts are not provided here they can be found unchanged at https://github.com/Maxim-Ivanov/Nielsen_et_al_2018. from Nielsen et al, 2019

-Each script refer to other scripts containing important functions for the analysis.
+It is importan to know were every scripts is called from since Each script refer to other scripts containing important functions for the analysis.
+If the functions  contained in those scripts are not called properly the analysis won't work.